blogos47/blogos47.com/qr-code-component-main/README.md

 My approach was to create clean, modern, minimalist, and easy-to-understand code.
 I focused on structuring the HTML semantically and used CSS to style the QR code component to match the provided design.
 I also made the component responsive to ensure it looks good on different devices and screen sizes.

-## Features

-- Generates a QR code based on the provided text or URL
-- Responsive design
-- Clean and modern UI

 ## Running the Project